Monday, December 5, 2022

 One of the Clydesdale being hitched up with its harness

-The Budweiser wagon, 8 Clydesdale, two drivers, Dalmatian, and three passengers rode around the Warehouse District 3 times, stopping once for pictures before heading back to the tractor trailers to be loaded up.
+The Budweiser wagon, 8 Clydesdale, two drivers, a Dalmatian, and three passengers rode around the Warehouse District three times, stopping once for pictures before heading back to the tractor trailers to be loaded.

 Close-up of drivers and Dalmatian